pingcap/docs/how-to/get-started/quick-start-with-tidb.md

     - Access the TiDB Dashboard at <http://{pd-ip}:2379/dashboard>.
 The default username is `root`, and the password is empty.

-    - To view the currently deployed cluster list, run the following command:
+    - To view the currently deployed cluster list:

         {{< copyable "shell-regular" >}}